emaloney/MBToolbox/README.md

 Mockingbird Toolbox includes various utilities for creating, examining, and manipulating colors.

 ### Images

 The Toolbox contains a `UIImage` class extension that adds methods for scaling images, as well as a `UIView` class extension for capturing the contents of a view as a `UIImage`, `CIImage` or `CGImageRef`.

 ### Bitmaps

-[The `MBBitmapPixelPlane` class](Classes/MBBitmapPixelPlane.html) represents a plane of pixels that can be accessed individually, regardless of the underlying pixel format.
+The `MBBitmapPixelPlane` class represents a plane of pixels that can be accessed individually, regardless of the underlying pixel format.
 This allows direct extraction and manipulation of pixel data within a bitmap.

 ### ...and more

-There's even more to Mockingbird Toolbox.
+That's just a quick summary.

 For further details, start with [the Mockingbird Toolbox API documentation](https://rawgit.com/gilt/mockingbird-toolbox/master/Documentation/html/index.html).